 What’s more, you’re going to want to find a payment solution that integrates neatly with your existing e-commerce platform.
 Whether your online store is on BigCommerce, Shopify, Solidus, WooCommerce, or any of an endless number of other platforms, it’s simply not worth it to go through the pain of forcibly integrating an otherwise incompatible gateway with your platform.
 If you find one that seemingly offers everything you could ever want, but doesn’t integrate with your platform, you can almost assuredly find a similar-but-separate option that does.
 You need a service that saves your business time and resources, not wastes them!

-An online payment gateway is essential because online payments are essential.
+Sorry to say, but there’s no route to the ‘best’ payment gateway for your business that doesn’t involve some research legwork!
+What’s more, an online payment gateway is essential because online payments are essential.
 So many customers are used to doing so much of their shopping through a screen that only having a brick and mortar store has become downright archaic.
 The task of selecting it, navigating through the technical jargon, the data security certificates, and fretting about ease of integration, can seem a daunting one at first.
 But, really, when you ask how to choose an online payment gateway, you’re really asking “what are the needs of my business?”.
 As soon as you know what those needs are, you know what you’re looking for in a gateway.

 Do you run a huge multinational looking to keep down transaction fees?
 Then you know you probably want to open your own merchant account and handle payment processing yourself.
 Do you run a small business in the UK?
 Then you know you need a gateway that can handle Visa and Mastercard payments, mobile payments like Apple Pay, and perhaps some of the more popular e-wallets.
 Once you know what you need, you know what you’re looking for.